belmead/hugo-blog/content/posts/2025-08-29-noise-machine.md

 In UX design, an **affordance** refers to the perceived and actual properties of an object that determine how it can be used.
 It is the relationship between an object's *design* and the user's ability to recognize its *function*.
 For example, a button on a webpage suggests it can be clicked, and a slider implies it can be dragged.

 ## User Context
 Accessibility is not the sole domain of disabled users.
-There exists a wide range of contextual and situational accessibility needs:
+There exists a wide range of contextual accessibility needs:

 ![Accessibility Situation Spectrums](/img/2025-08-29-accessibility.png)

 The machine lives on my side of the bed, and I only use it *when the room is dark*.
 This is the backdrop (context) that informs the rest of my complaints about the UX of this machine.

 ## Zero affordance